M2neko/Due_Tonight/README.md

 * Special thanks to Professor McCoy and Zee for their contribution for recording audio.
 Those audios from McCoy and Zee are applied to opening animations and attack skills.
   Other audio sources for characters come from the website (2) [Free Sound Effects https://www.freesoundeffects.com]
 * Implementation: Add audio listener to gameobjects and evoke specific audio clips when the game receive different inputs.
-Save all the audio files in scripts as AudioSource, and the volume can be adjusted.
-The function from component can used to control the plat and stop of audio.
+Save all the audio files in scripts as [AudioSource](https://github.com/M2neko/ECS_189L_Final_Project/blob/a44591bf4ce994b135ce62f3261ba819591c93f1/Overcodeeeeeeee/Assets/Script/EndGame.cs#L49), and the volume can be adjusted.
+The function from component can used to control the play and stop of audio.
 If the audio will have a delay with the effect we need, we can make the audio play a little earlier to solve this problem.
 For the background music, because it will not stop unless players quit game, I used [DontDestroyOnLoad](https://github.com/M2neko/ECS_189L_Final_Project/blob/5e299246b82745e5bb877facb62f7c7dab997bbf/Overcodeeeeeeee/Assets/Script/UI_Script/BgMusic.cs#L30) to make the music keeps playing.

 ## Gameplay Testing